microsoft/MixedRealityToolkit-Unity/Documentation/EyeTracking/EyeTracking_ExamplesOverview.md

 This way you can switch between the different eye tracking sample scenes.

 ### 4. How to test specific sub scenes
 When working on a specific scenario, you may not want to go through the scene menu every time.
+Instead you may want to be able to start out directly from the scene that you are currently working on when pressing the _Play_ button.
 No problem!
+Here is what you can do:
-- Load the _root_ scene
+1. Load the _root_ scene
-- Disable the _'OnLoadStartScene'_ script
+2. In the _root_ scene, disable the _'OnLoadStartScene'_ script
-- _Drag and drop_ one of the eye tracking test scenes that are described below (or any other scene) into your _Hierarchy_ view.
+3. _Drag and drop_ one of the eye tracking test scenes that are described below (or any other scene) into your _Hierarchy_ view as shown in the screenshot below.
+4. Press _Play_

+Please note that loading the sub scene like this is not persistent:
+This means that if you deploy your app to the HoloLens 2 device, it will only load the root scene (assuming it appears at the top of your Build Settings).
+Also, when you share your project with others the sub scenes are not automatically loaded.

 ![Example for additive scene](../Images/EyeTracking/mrtk_et_additivescene.jpg)

 ## Overview of the eye tracking demo samples
+Now that you know how to get the [MRTK eye tracking example scenes](https://github.com/Microsoft/MixedRealityToolkit-Unity/tree/mrtk_release/Assets/MixedRealityToolkit.Examples/Demos/EyeTracking) to work, let us give you an overview of what the individual scenes are about.

 [**Eye-Supported Target Selection**](EyeTracking_TargetSelection.md)

 This tutorial showcases the ease of accessing eye gaze data to select targets.